yuvalturg/ai-virtual-agent/tests/README.md

   run: sleep 30
 - name: Run All Tests
   run: ./run_tests.sh --all
+  # Or using Makefile
+  # run: make test-all
 ```

 For CI environments that want to run tests separately: